The Woodwright's Shop: Host

-Roy Underhill is the host and creator of The Woodwright's Shop.
+Roy Underhill was the host and creator of The Woodwright's Shop.
 He graduated from the University of North Carolina at Chapel Hill with a B.F.A. in theater direction.
 Roy went to Duke University for environmental studies in the mid-1970s.
 For his thesis, he did a live presentation titled "How to start with a tree and an axe and build your house and everything in it."
 Somebody told him "You ought to do that on TV", when he was finished with his presentation.

 He went on to work at Colonial Williamsburg as a carpenter, building houses the way they were built in the 18th century.
 During this same time, he also started producing The Woodwright's Shop television show for PBS.
 For 10 years, Underhill was a master housewright for Colonial Williamsburg.
 He helped with program development for another five years before he left over a disagreement about the authenticity of slave quarters on the project.

 Roy has written several books on woodworking, most of which have been published by the University of North Carolina Press.
 Some of the books include, The Woodwright's Shop: A Practical Guide to Traditional Woodcraft (ISBN 0-8078-4082-3) and The Woodwright's Guide: Working Wood with Wedge and Edge (ISBN 0-8078-5914-1).

 Roy lent his woodworking expertise to the 2005 movie The New World about the founding of the settlement in Jamestown, Virginia, in the 17th century.
 He also taught actor Colin Farrell about woodworking for the film and acted as an extra in the movie.

 Guests

-Roy has had a wide range of woodworking professionals as guests on his show from many different fields of woodworking, Frank Klausz, Christopher Schwarz, Nora Hall, Steve Latta, David Calvo, Michael Dunbar, Dan Mack, Don Weber, Wayne Barton and Curtis Buchanan as well as many lesser-known specialists in the fields of tinsmithing, spoon carving, cooperage (barrels, buckets, canteens), lutherie (stringed instruments), whirligigs, archery, puppetry, basket making, spinning wheels and blacksmithing.
+Roy had a wide range of woodworking professionals as guests on his show from many different fields of woodworking; Frank Klausz, Christopher Schwarz, Nora Hall, Steve Latta, David Calvo, Michael Dunbar, Dan Mack, Don Weber, Wayne Barton and Curtis Buchanan as well as many lesser-known specialists in the fields of tinsmithing, spoon carving, cooperage (barrels, buckets, canteens), lutherie (stringed instruments), whirligigs, archery, puppetry, basket making, spinning wheels and blacksmithing.
 Guests have also included famous people with a woodworking hobby, such as Governor Mike Easley.
-Roy's wife and children have appeared on various episodes over the show's thirty-plus-year span of production.
+Roy's wife and children appeared on various episodes over the show's thirty-plus-year span of production.